Udzungwa Mountains National Park

+Endemism

 Six primate species have been recorded in the park, five of which are endemic.
-The Iringa red colobus and Sanje crested mangabey are only found in the Udzungwa Mountains National Park, the mangabey species was undetected by biologists prior to 1979.
+The Udzungwa red colobus and Sanje crested mangabey are only found in the Udzungwa Mountains National Park, the mangabey species was undetected by biologists prior to 1979.
+A new endemic species of chameleon was discovered in 2009 in the national park.

+Activities

 Tourism in the Udzungwa Mountains national Park revolves around hiking and trekking, as the park has no roads and is accessible only on foot.
 The hiking trails range in difficulty from the short one-hour Sonjo trek to the extremely challenging 6-day camping trek the Lumemo Trail.
-The most common walk is the Sanje Waterfalls trail which takes approximately four hours to complete and allows the visitor access to the stunning 170 m waterfall and includes swimming in the waterfall plunge pools as part of the activity.
+The most common walk is the Sanje Falls trail which takes approximately four hours to complete and allows the visitor access to the stunning 170 m waterfall and includes swimming in the waterfall plunge pools as part of the activity.

 Accommodation for visitors within the park is only possible on a camping basis as there are no lodges within the park borders.
 Within the nearby village of Mang'ula there are also a couple of local guesthouses providing a budget option.